IIIF/api/source/api/annex/services/index.md

 ## 2. Requirements

-Service information included in the [Presentation API][prezi-api] response _MUST_ be both valid [JSON-LD][json-ld], and have their own `@context` supplied.
+Service information included in the [Presentation API][prezi-api] response _MUST_ be both valid [JSON-LD][json-ld], and include a service-specific `@context`.
 Services _SHOULD_ have an `@id` that can be dereferenced, and if so, the representation retrieved from that URI _SHOULD_ be JSON-LD.
-The service at the URI in `@id` _MAY_ require additional parameters, generate representations other than JSON-LD, and have no JSON-LD representation at all.
+The service at the URI in `@id` _MAY_ require additional parameters, generate representations other than JSON-LD, or have no JSON-LD representation at all.

 Services _SHOULD_ have a `profile` URI which can be used to determine the type of service, especially for services that do not provide a JSON-LD representation.
 The representation retrieved from the `profile` URI _SHOULD_ be a human or machine readable description of the service.
 Services _MAY_ have a `label` property to provide a human readable string to display to the user in the situation that the service has to be selected or manually linked to rather than automatically processed.

-Services _MAY_ be included either by reference or embedded within the [Presentation API][prezi-api] response if appropriate.
+Services _MAY_ be included either by reference or embedded within the [Presentation API][prezi-api] response.
 The decision as to whether to embed or reference is left up to the implementer, however embedded descriptions should be kept as short as possible.
 If the only properties of the object are `@context`, `@id`, `profile` and/or `label`, then the client _SHOULD_ retrieve the resource from the URI given in `@id`.

 {% highlight json %}
 {